Jardine Surname Meaning, History & Origin

-Portuguese immigrants arrived in English-speaking lands and anglicized
+Jardine may also have originated from the Portuguese Jardim – when Portuguese immigrants arrived in English-speaking lands and anglicized their names.

 - Monaro Pioneers – William Jardine.

 Jardine and his family in the Australian outback.